jundalisay/spblist/content/en/research/constitutions/id/chapter-13.md

 Article 37
 1. A proposal to amend the Articles of this Constitution may be included in the agenda of an MPR session if it is submitted by at least 1/3 of the total MPR membership.

 2. Any proposal to amend the Articles of this Constitution shall be introduced in writing and must clearly state the articles to be amended and the reasons for the amendment.

 3. To amend the Articles of this Constitution, the session of the MPR requires at least 2/3 of the total membership of the MPR to be present.

 4. Any decision to amend the Articles of this Constitution shall be made with the agreement of at least fifty percent plus one member of the total membership of the MPR.

 5. Provisions relating to the form of the unitary state of the Republic of Indonesia may not be amended.

-Article 1
+### Article 1

 All existing state institutions shall remain in place in order to implement the provisions of this Constitution as long as new state institutions are not yet established in conformity with this Constitution.

-Article 2
+### Article 2

 All existing laws and regulations shall remain in effect as long as new laws and regulations have not yet taken effect under this Constitution.

-Article 3
+### Article 3

 The Constitutional Court shall be established at the latest by 17 August 2003, and the Supreme Court shall undertake its functions before it is established.

 Additional Provisions

-Article I
+### Article 1

 The MPR is tasked to undertake a review of the content and the legal status of the Decrees (TAP) of the MPRS and the MPR for decision by the MPR at its session in 2003.

-Article II
+### Article 2

 With the enactment of this Amendment to the Constitution, the Constitution of the State of the Republic of Indonesia shall consist of the Preamble and the Articles.
 Indonesia 1945 (reinst.
 1959, rev. 2002)